 Wing geometry is often defined by interpolating between airfoil section-specified at particular spanwise stations.
 Some care some be taken to interpolate properly.
-See Chapter 9, Geometry and Grids, in the Applied Computational Aerodynamics notes for a discussion of wing lofting.
+See Chapter 9, Geometry and Grids for a discussion of wing lofting.
 Program WNGLFT is described in App.
 E, Utility Codes.
 This program provides an example of a lofting scheme to provide wing ordinates at any desired location.
 It can be used to provide wing ordinates for a wide class of wings.
 It in fact will produce a very good approximation to the wing design employed by a successful Navy airplane.